 00 : 00 : 00

-On the International Space Station (ISS), the official “local” time used is Coordinated Universal Time (UTC).
+On the International Space Station (ISS), the official “local” time is Coordinated Universal Time (UTC).

 Here are the main reasons why and how it works: